Here’s our epic guide for the best things to do in Krabi Thailand – Don’t do the same things everyone else does!

 There are sheer limestone cliffs and dramatic waterfalls.
 Krabi has a slice of nature for everyone to get their teeth into!

-Rock climbers from all over the world are attracted to the quintessential geological features of Krabi’s limestone peaks.
+Climbers from all over the world are attracted to the quintessential geological features of Krabi’s limestone peaks.
+The area has some of the world’s top rock climbing.

-The karsts are challenging and many people agree it’s worth the trip to test yourself on Krabi’s climbs!
+The karsts are challenging and many people agree it’s worth the trip to test yourself on Krabi’s rock climbing spots!

 Millennia of chemical erosion led to these idyllic islands – hop on a cruise to Koh Poda to see some secret spots.

-Railay is one of the best spots to go rock climbing in the world.
-From the beaches there are routes for all experience levels.
+Railay Beach is one of the best spots to go rock climbing in the world.
+From the beaches there are rock climbing routes for all experience levels.

 Routes in other locations can be accessed via a walk through the jungle or by abseiling over the sea.
-Not a bad way to start a rock climb.
+Not a bad way to start a day of rock climbing.

-You can find instructors, equipment rental and guides all over – there are plenty of adventure agencies where you can sign up.
+You can find instructors, equipment rental and guides all over the area as rock climbing is very popular – there are plenty of adventure agencies where you can sign up.

-7) Get Outside with Mountain Biking, Horse Riding, Fishing and Hikes
+7) Get Outside with Mountain Biking, Horse Riding, Fishing, and Hiking

 You can mountain bike to Huay Toh Waterfall and explore Thailand by horseback.